valentin2105/Kubernetes-Saltstack/README.md

 ```
 ##### Don't forget to change Tokens using command like `pwgen 64` !

+If your hosts doesn't have IPv6, you need to change `enableIPv6` to false.

 ## II - Deployment

 To deploy your Kubernetes cluster using this Salt-recipe, you first need to setup your Saltstack Master/Minion.
-You can use Salt-Bootstrap to enhance the process.
+You can use [Salt-Bootstrap](https://docs.saltstack.com/en/stage/topics/tutorials/salt_bootstrap.html) to enhance the process.

-The configuration is done to use the Salt-Master as the Kubernetes-Master too but you can separate them if needed (the `post_install/script.sh` requiere `kubectl` and access to the `pillar` files).
+The configuration is done to use the Salt-Master as the Kubernetes-Master but you can separate them if needed (the `post_install/script.sh` requiere `kubectl` and access to the `pillar` files).

 #### The recommended configuration is :